fabricetriboix/fabricetriboix.github.io/_posts/2017-04-04-bug-free-software.md

 ---
 layout: post
-title:  "Bug-free software: Does such a thing even exist?
+title:  "Bug-free software: Does such a thing even exist?"
 date:   2017-04-04 20:55:00 +0100
 categories: software-engineering
 ---